-Tesla is making its biggest strategic pivot since launching the Model S. Here's why ending production of its most iconic vehicles to manufacture humanoid robots signals a seismic shift in the company's identity—and the entire robotics industry.
+Tesla is making its biggest strategic pivot since launching the Model S. Here's why ending production of its most iconic vehicles to manufacture humanoid robots signals a seismic shift in the company's identity—and validates the entire humanoid robotics industry.

-After more than fourteen years of production, Tesla is pulling the plug on the Model S. The company announced on its Q4 2025 earnings call that both the Model S sedan and Model X SUV will cease production to free up manufacturing capacity at its Fremont, California factory—not for a new electric vehicle, but for Optimus humanoid robots.
+After more than fourteen years of production, Tesla is pulling the plug on the Model S. The company announced on its Q4 2025 earnings call that both the Model S sedan and Model X SUV will cease production in Q2 2026 to free up manufacturing capacity at its Fremont, California factory—not for a new electric vehicle, but for Optimus humanoid robots.

 But sad or not, this represents one of the most dramatic strategic pivots in automotive history.
 Tesla is walking away from the vehicle that proved electric cars could work—the car that created Tesla's empire—to chase an unproven humanoid robot market where, by Musk's own admission, zero Optimus robots are currently doing "useful work" in Tesla's factories.